markyip/SD-Backup-Tool/PROJECT_STRUCTURE.md

    - Maintain formatting placeholders

 3. **Building Changes**
-   - Run `build.py` to create new executable
+   - Use `build_sd_backup_tool.bat` to create new executable
    - Test changes in the built version
    - Verify all features work as expected

+4. **Virtual Environment**
+   - Always use a virtual environment for development
+   - The `venv/` folder is excluded from git (see `.gitignore`)
+   - Each developer should create their own virtual environment